pganssle-talks/2024-pycon-us-pytest/_posts/0000-04-10-improved-error-messages.md

 Notes:

 However, you actually can get *something* like that with the `pytest` test runner.
-Going back to our `datetime` example, you can see that `pytest` doesn't expand the operands like it does when you're using a `unittest` TestCase, but there's something else you can do.
-If you pass `-l` or `--showlocals`, `pytest` will capture all the local variables that are in scope in the test, and include them in the error message.
+Going back to our `datetime` example, you can see that when you are using a `TestCase`, `pytest` doesn't expand the operands like it does when you are using the bare assertion `pytest`-style tests, but if you pass `-l` or `--showlocals`, `pytest` will capture all the local variables that are in scope in the test, and include them in the error message.
 It's a bit more verbose, but it gives a lot more information, and might even be something you want to use even if you are using `pytest` as your test framework as well.

 --